Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

 Click on *Add Camera* to create the objects needed to create a camera:

-- The cone corresponds to the position of Mario or the focused object.
+- The cone corresponds to the position of Mario or the focused object (XY PARA) or the fixed position to look at in the level (POINT FIX).
 Its object name will be used for the Camera ID
 - The sphere is responsible for the rotation and the offsets
 - The camera itself is only responsible for the zoom and the FoV (Field of View)